Physics-50/Module-1/docs/week2.md

 *Note: If we didn't already have a hypothesis in mind, we could use this exploration to help generate a hypothesis.
 If you have an idea that comes out of your exploration, be sure to share it [here on Piazza](https://piazza.com/class/kdyuyniyaz052s?cid=7){:target="_blank"}!*

+## Checkpoint 2

-## Designing the Experiment
+Designing the Experiment

 At the end of the exploratory observations, we can now complete an Experimental Design that will determine how the actual experiment will be performed.

-Some questions to answer in your experimental design:

-+ What hypothesis are you testing? (for Module 1 it's "The coefficient of static friction between two surfaces as measured by the critical angle at which an object slips is independent of its mass.")
+The first step of making an experimental design is to clearly articulate the hypothesis you are testing.
+For Module 1 it's "The coefficient of static friction between two surfaces as measured by the critical angle at which an object slips is independent of its mass."

-+ What is the detailed procedure for how you will obtain a measurement?

-+ What independent variable(s) are you going to vary?

-+ What factors are you going to control (hold constant)?
+Please answer the following questions and paste your responses into the appropriates boxes for [checkpont 2 on Gradescope](https://www.gradescope.com/courses/216639/assignments/904967){:target="_blank"} by the end Week 2.

++ Question 1: Independent Variable - Your independent variable will be the mass.
+Please describe the procedure by which you will vary the mass.
+You should plan to test at least 3 different masses.
+Expected response: 1-2 sentences.

++ Question 2: Controlled variables - What factors are you going to control (hold constant)?
+For each factor please include (in one sentence) relevant details as to the procedure you will use to hold the variable constant.
+These details should be quantitative where appropriate (e.g. it would be a good idea to control the rate at which you raise the ramp.
+A strong experimental plan would include an estimate of the rate at which you will raise the ramp.)
+Expected response: list of variables to be controlled with a one sentence description of relevant details for each variable.

++ Question 3: Measurement of critical angle - The Phyphox app will continuously measure the angle of your phone.
+How will you accurately read out the angle corresponding to the critical angle.
+Expected response: 2-3 sentences.

-+ How many data points will you take?
++ Question 4: Data collection - How many data points will you take?
 (Given the spread of your preliminary data, think about an acceptable random uncertainty to observe an effect.
 You should follow a similar approach to the "How Many Trials" mini-question to make this estimate).

-+ In what order will you take the data points? (think about shuffling the order of data points you take)
+In what order will you take the data points? (think about shuffling the order of data points you take).
+Expected response: 2-4 sentences

-+ Based on the data you will obtain, how will you test the hypothesis?
++ Question 5: Testing of Hypothesis - Based on the data you will obtain, how will you test the hypothesis?
+Expected response: 1-2 sentences.

-## Checkpoint 2

-+ Write up your experimental design (save a copy for yourself) and then paste your design into [checkpont 2 on Gradescope](https://www.gradescope.com/courses/216639/assignments/904967){:target="_blank"} by the end Week 2.

 + And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-2){:target="_blank"}